JeffHoogland/MagicFrameChanger/README.md

 Update the file path and current frame name as desired in the settings panel.

-Point OBS / streeaming software to the current frame PNG to be displayed on your overlay.
+Point OBS / streaming software to the current frame PNG to be displayed on your overlay.

 Enjoy!